m15e/twitter-redesign-rails/README.md

     `git clone https://github.com/m15e/twitter-redesign-rails.git` using your terminal or command line.
 2. Change to the project directory by entering `cd twitter-redesign-rails` in the terminal
 3. Next run `bundle install` to install the necessary dependencies
-4. Run `rails db:migrate` to setup your local database.
+4. Run `rails db:create` followed by `rails db:migrate` to setup your local database.
 5. Finally run `rails server` to start the application.

 ## Authors